questions-answers/community/index.md

 #### Getting help from the Community
 [Ask questions, report problems or browse discussions](https://github.com/questions-answers/community/issues) to find the information you need.
 If you have any questions, you can also contact us directly at contact@questions-answers-community.com

-#### Beta Version Information
-This application is still in Beta development phase.
-We believe it gives enough value to be already used, but it's still in active development.
-We appreciate your feedback, so feel free to send us feature requests, suggestions, questions and comments!

 #### Supported browsers information
 Internet Explorer is currently not supported (application won't work on this browser)